-Legislative steps Content of legislation 2000 Budget Law Law no. 488, 1999 Programme for Rationalisation of Public Spending (PSRP).
+Legislative Steps Content of Legislation 2000 Budget Law Law no. 488, 1999 Program for Rationalization of Public Spending (PSRP).
 Negotiation of National Framework Contracts (NFCs).
 Development of e-procurement platform.
 2001 Budget Law Law no. 388, 2000 Ministry of Economy and Finance in charge of developing and managing national framework contracts for government procurement.
 Consip assigned to operate the PSRP.
 2002 Budget Law Law no. 448, 2001 Establish the price cap for comparable goods and services across all autonomous acquisition processes that are not conducted within national framework contracts.
 Presidential Decree no. 101, 2002 Introduction of new IT acquisition procedures through online auctions and the electronic marketplace.
-2003 Budget Law Law no. 289, 2002 Mandatory for all public agencies to apply to Consip's negotiated NFCs through the electronic catalogue.
+2003 Budget Law Law no. 289, 2002 Mandatory for all public agencies to apply to Consip's negotiated NFCs through the electronic catalog.
 Strengthened transparency of acquisition procedures.
 Consip can also negotiate contracts on behalf of specific public agencies or carry out tenders for public contracts.
 Law no. 212, 2003 Lift the obligation for all public agencies to apply to Consip's NFCs, with the sole exception of central ministries.
 Decree no. 269, 2003 converted into Law no. 326, 2003 Abrogation of art.
 24 of 2003 budget law providing open or restricted tenders for contracts worth more than €50,000.
-2004 Budget Law Law no. 350, 2003 All public agencies may or may not apply to NFCs Presidential Decree no. 168, 2004 Public agencies may recur to NFCs made available by Consip.
+2004 Budget Law Law no. 350, 2003 All public agencies may or may not apply to NFCs.
+Presidential Decree no. 168, 2004 Public agencies may recur to NFCs made available by Consip.
 In any case, purchasing units need to refer to NFCs' price and quality parameters as benchmarks for all acquisition processes.

-The spillover of Consip experience at the local and international levels

-Most regions have moved beyond the static information-bulleting type Web site to offer a wide range of interactive services (Osimo, 2003, 2004; Regione Emilia Romagna, 2004).
-A majority of local governments have established their Web presence and are on their way to providing interactive service delivery capabilities.
+Emilia Romagna, 2004).
+A majority of local governments have established their web presence and are on their way to providing interactive service delivery capabilities.
 As shown in Figure 7, participation in public invitations for bids in a number of Italian regions shows specifically that e-procurement operations are increasingly spreading through IT services among both public agencies and vendors.

-Surprisingly, within a generalised context in which most public agencies still need support and specific assistance to manage and monitor contracts, one finds that most dynamic regional and city governments have developed their own procurement support agency - that is, local versions of Consip - and new portals - either attached to the agency or independent, as shown in Figure 8 - providing Web-based shopping malls, Web-based auctions, and other Web-based marketing and procurement-related services (see, Cesari, 2003 on Intercent Project by Emilia Romagna Region in the North of Italy; see also the case of the province of Salerno within Campania Region in the South of Italy, in Appendix II).
-There are at least 17 e-procurement initiatives at the municipal, provincial, regional, and state levels that were publicly recognised and awarded by the Department of Public Function through the well-known programme '100 Projects at the Service of Citizens' (Marra, 2003).
+Surprisingly, within a generalized context in which most public agencies still need support and specific assistance to manage and monitor contracts, one finds that most dynamic regional and city governments have developed their own procurement support agency-that is, local versions of Consip-and new portals-either attached to the agency or independent, as shown in Figure 8-providing web-based shopping malls, web-based auctions, and other web-based marketing and procurement-related services (see, Cesari, 2003 on Intercent Project by Emilia Romagna Region in the North of Italy; see also the case of the province of Salerno within Campania Region in the South of Italy, in Appendix II).
+There are at least 17 e-procurement initiatives at the municipal, provincial, regional, and state levels that were publicly recognized and awarded by the Department of Public Function through the well-known program "100 Projects at the Service of Citizens" (Marra, 2003).
 How to explain such developments?
-Evidently, the experience of Consip, its in-depth knowledge of procurement processes, and the IT expertise Consip has infused by operating the central system did not fade away with the decentralisation process!
+Evidently, the experience of Consip, its in-depth knowledge of procurement processes, and the IT expertise Consip has infused by operating the central system did not fade away with the decentralization process!
+Figure 7: Percentage of Regions That Had Online Participation in Public Invitations for Bids